-The Drug Guide includes brand name drugs, generic drugs, and biosimilars.
+The "Drug Guide" includes brand name drugs, generic drugs, and biosimilars.

 A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
-Brand name drugs that are more complex than typical drugs (for example drugs that are based on a protein) are called biological products.
-In the Drug Guide, when we refer to "drugs" this could mean a drug or biological product.
+Brand name drugs that are more complex than typical drugs (for example, drugs that are based on a protein) are called biological products.
+In the "Drug Guide," when we refer to drugs, this could mean a drug or biological product.

 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
 Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
-Generally, generics and biosimilars work just as well as the brand name drug or biological product and usually costs less.
-There are generic drug substitutes or biosimilar alternatives available for many brand name drugs and some biological products.
+Generally, generics and biosimilars work just as well as the brand name drug or biological product and usually cost less.
+There are generic drug substitutes available for many brand name drugs.
+There are biosimilar alternatives for some biological products.